Image by (Joenomias) Menno de Jong from Pixabay

 How does Inattentive ADHD differ from normal ADHD

-Inattentiveness is an ADHD characteristic easily overlooked during diagnosis, or misdiagnosed as a mood disorder.
+Inattentiveness is an ADHD characteristic easily overlooked during diagnosis or misdiagnosed as a mood disorder.
 Its presentation is often misleading.

 Also, they often lose items because they are not focused when they lay the item down.
 A friend was looking for something he couldn’t find.
 I could see it on the desk where he left it, but he couldn’t see it while standing right behind me.
 I asked him why he couldn’t see it.
 His answer was surprising.
 He said he had an image in his mind of what he expected to see.
 If what he saw didn’t match the image in his head, he couldn’t see it.